 It’s no secret that Millennials have a special relationship with brunch and mimosas.
 I mean, come on — who doesn’t love eating some pancakes and getting tipsy on Sunday mornings?
 It’s even better when the mimosas are bottomless.
-The joy of seeing your waitress or waiter come back to your table with a full pitcher of freshly squeezed alcoholic orange juice is honestly unbeatable, and the beauty of your Nutella stuffed french toast is truly unfathomable.
+The joy of seeing your waitress or waiter come back to your table with a full pitcher of freshly squeezed alcoholic orange juice is honestly unbeatable, and even if you know how to make French toast, seeing the beauty of a Nutella stuffed French toast heading your way is truly unfathomable.

 If you don’t already brunch with your best friends, it’s time you start!
 Although older generations think that Millennials have ruined it, that doesn’t stop us from enjoying it while the trend lasts.
 Here are 3 reasons why brunch is the right move on a Sunday morning: